andersengqvist/rpic/docs/setup.md

 `ssh-keygen -t rsa -b 2048 -f ~/.ssh/rpic_key`

-Then copy the public key to eash host with this command:
+Then copy the public key to each host with this command:

 `ssh-copy-id -i ~/.ssh/rpic_key pi@HOST`